Exhibitions at Montréal museums in Winter 2026: must see art, culture and history

 Families will also enjoy Pointe-à-Callière’s permanent Come Aboard!
 Pirates or Privateers? interactive exhibition.

-PHI also presents the comprehensive Unity in Darkness solo exhibition by Montréal-based Haitian artist Manuel Mathieu whose multidisciplinary practice – painting, drawing, video, sculpture, mosaic, and immersive olfactory installation –explores themes of resilience, memory, spirituality and interconnectedness.
-Runs October 23 to March 8, 2026.
+The PHI in Old Montréal presents the comprehensive Unity in Darkness solo exhibition by Montréal-based Haitian artist Manuel Mathieu whose multidisciplinary practice explores themes of resilience, memory, spirituality and interconnectedness.
+Runs to March 8.

 OASIS immersion

-Canada’s largest indoor immersive attraction, OASIS immersion at the Palais des congrès de Montréal presents the 90-minute exhibition Rolling Stone Presents: Amplified, The Immersive Rock Experience narrated by musician and actor Kevin Bacon.
-The immersive show features more than 1,000 iconic photographs and floor-to-ceiling live video performances of some of music’s most legendary acts like The Who, The Beatles, Tina Turner, Bruce Springsteen, Stevie Wonder, Chappell Roan, Janis Joplin, Bob Marley, Green Day, Sinead O’Connor, David Bowie, Dr. Dre ft.
-Snoop Dogg, Radiohead, The Doors, Aretha Franklin, KISS, Joan Jett, The Ramones, Lizzo and more.
-Runs to November 30.
+Canada’s largest indoor immersive attraction, OASIS immersion in the Palais des congrès de Montréal presents the 90-minute exhibition Rolling Stone Presents: Amplified, The Immersive Rock Experience narrated by musician and actor Kevin Bacon.
+The immersive show features more than 1,000 iconic photographs and floor-to-ceiling live video performances of some of music’s most legendary acts like The Beatles, Bruce Springsteen and David Bowie.
+Runs to February 14.

 Espace pour la vie